dqminh/libtrust/tlsdemo/README.md

 To make a request using the client, run:

 ```
-$ go run client.go
+$ go run client/client.go
 ```

 This command creates an HTTPS client which makes a GET request to `https://localhost:8888`.
 The client configures itself with a certificate using the key from `client_data/private_key.json`.
 It only connects to a server which presents a certificate signed by the key specified for the `localhost:8888` address from `client_data/trusted_hosts.json` and made to be used for the `localhost` hostname.
 If the connection succeeds, it prints the response from the server.

-The file `gencert.go` can be used to generate PEM encoded version of the client key and certificate.
+The file `gencert/gencert.go` can be used to generate PEM encoded version of the client key and certificate.
 If you save them to `key.pem` and `cert.pem` respectively, you can use them with `curl` to test out the server (if it is still running).

 ```
 curl --cert cert.pem --key key.pem -k https://localhost:8888